CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description reads like generic process instructions rather than a skill description.
+This description reads like generic meta-instructions for how to handle any task rather than a description of a specific skill's capabilities.
 It lacks any concrete actions, domain specificity, trigger terms, or 'use when' guidance.
-The text also appears truncated ('unsupported as' cuts off), further reducing its utility for skill selection.
+The text also appears truncated ('unsupported as'), further reducing its utility.

 Suggestions